 PETRONAS secured two industry wins for innovation and sustainability efforts.
-The award-winning UP+ platform centralises critical operational data to improve decision-making and efficiency, while the Upstream GHG Digital Platform consolidates and streamlines GHG data across Malaysia operations to support emissions management and reporting.
+The award-winning UP+ platform centralises critical operational data to improve decisionmaking and efficiency, while the Upstream GHG Digital Platform consolidates and streamlines GHG data across Malaysia operations to support emissions management and reporting.
+The PETRONAS team accepting the ESG Initiative of the Year - Malaysia award at the Asian Oil & Gas Award 2024.